Coming Back To LifeLive At Pompeii full course

 In theory, you can learn to play guitar from anything.
 Ideally you’ll choose songs you like, songs that will make you want to pick up your guitar and play.

 As long as you take your time to break down the songs you are learning, you can really start with some advanced sounding pieces very early on.

-If by any chance you do get stuck on any section, lesson, bar, note, technique, then you should use our forum to get in touch with our other students or myself to provide you with answers and feedback.
+If by any chance you do get stuck on any section, lesson, bar, note or technique, then you should use our forum to get in touch with our other students or myself to provide you with answers and feedback.

-This support is forever, we want to build a friendly passionate community of guitarists to help, encourage and inspire each other – so join in!
+This support is forever; We want to build a friendly, passionate community of guitarists to help, encourage and inspire each other – join in!

 You’ve learnt the vibrato, the tone and a half controlled bends, even nailed the tone!

 So it makes sense to now really learn what music is all about.

 We’ve thrown in a bonus theory and improvisation course to help you get the most out of your course.

 Just like having private lessons with me, I would encourage you to take a look at how the solo was constructed and take your time to play your own version with practical bitesize theory and scale applications.

 You will come out of this course understanding how to improvise.
 What’s more, this will translate into all aspects of your playing, whether it’s in bands, jamming with friends or soloing over other songs and backing tracks.
 So don’t miss out, make the most of this free bonus!